tatwan/fitspotting-api/README.md

 ```
 http://www.fitspotting.com/api/public/getimages:HotelID
 ```
 return all gym/fitness images associated with the hotel.
+Images are uploaded by users through the Fit Spotting iOS app.

 **Example Usage**
 ```